 5. Supply Chain Software (P2P, WMS, and TMS)

-Depending upon your business model, if you have an extremely busy warehouse, WMS might be the first system you might introduce even before an ERP system.
+- Which companies need supply chain software?
+It would depend upon your business model. if you have an extremely busy warehouse, WMS might be the first system you might introduce even before an ERP system.
 As the complexity of your business grows and order volume increases, you will be adding several specialized systems to your enterprise architecture, including TMS and P2P.
 Generally, systems such as strategic sourcing may not have as much impact on the enterprise architecture and can remain siloed.

 4. Human Capital Management